TechNishant204/Blogger_app-Backend/Readme.md

 rewrite in prettier way

-Step-by-Step Instructions to Set Up an Express Server with MongoDB
+### Step-by-Step Instructions to Set Up an Express Server with MongoDB

-1. Create Project Structure
+### 1. Create Project Structure
 Create a main project folder.
-Inside this folder, create a file named index.js and include the following code to set up your Express server: javascript
+Inside this folder, create a file named index.js and include the following code to set up your Express server:

-Copy
 const express = require('express');
 const dbConnect = require('./config/database.js'); // Make sure to implement this function const app = express();